AjeyPaiK/AEP/README.md

 # AEP
-A python code to verify the asymptotic equipartition property for Bernoulli random sequences
+A python code to verify the asymptotic equipartition property for Bernoulli random sequences.

 To run the code, go to terminal and type: